-Experts suggest that mobile banking is significantly more secure than online banking via a computer, since you perform your transactions using a secure mobile app instead of an internet browser.
-In addition to being more secure, mobile banking allows users to check their account and pay bills at their convenience, while having a complete control over their finances from their smartphone.
+Experts suggest that mobile banking is significantly more secure than online banking via a computer since you perform your transactions using a secure mobile app instead of an internet browser.
+In addition to being more secure, mobile banking allows users to check their accounts and pay bills at their convenience while exercising complete control over their finances from their smartphone.

 Is mobile banking secure?

 Mobile banking is known to be more secure than online banking, especially because most mobile banking apps do not store your bank details on your phone, but in a secure data center.
 Still, mobile banking statistics show that there have been many reports of mobile apps being hacked.
 These cases cannot be completely avoided, but safe habits while using your phone remain vital.